Least Squares, Uniqueness, and Regularization

 Solving Regression Models in Practice

-• There, \(X = Q R\) for \(Q\) orthogonal and \(R\) upper triangular.
-See QR Decomposition for more
+• One algorithm uses another factoring, the QR decomposition: \(X = Q R\) for \(Q\) orthogonal and \(R\) upper triangular.
+See QR Decomposition

 Example of LLS using Scipy